NickolasB98/customers-pipeline-dbt-bigquery-project/README.md

                 dbt test
 <img width="765" alt="image" src="https://github.com/NickolasB98/dbt-bigquery-de-project/assets/157819544/e8064d12-e60b-4116-9e99-9fc348f1a74e">

-**Generating the DBT Docs**
+**Generating DBT Documentation**

-Run the script
-                dbt docs generate
-Then
-                dbt docs serve

-This will be the output of your generating documents in your local DBT.
+This project leverages DBT's built-in documentation generation capabilities to create comprehensive documentation for your data models.
+This documentation serves as a valuable resource for understanding the data transformations within your project.

+#### Steps:

+**Generate Documentation:**

+Run the command dbt docs generate in your terminal.
+This command instructs DBT to process your models and generate the documentation files.

+**Serve Documentation Locally:**

+Once generated, you can view the documentation locally by running dbt docs serve.
+This will launch a web server serving the documentation files within your local DBT directory.
+You can typically access it by opening http://localhost:8080 in your web browser.

 <img width="1337" alt="image" src="https://github.com/NickolasB98/dbt-bigquery-de-project/assets/157819544/ce114635-643c-4753-89de-dd7240a006c5">